draftm0de/github.workflows/.github/actions/docker-push/README.md

 ## Notes

-- All tags must be provided in a comma-separated list
+- All tags must be provided in a space-separated list
 - Registry prefix is automatically added to each tag
 - Username inference works for registry-prefixed tags (e.g., `ghcr.io/user/app`, `docker.io/user/app`)
 - For Docker Hub without registry prefix, provide `username` explicitly